privacybydesign/pbdf-website/pages/en/irma-verifier.md

 as "best effort".
 The foundation offers no guarantees and accepts at this stage no liability for matters that possibly go wrong in IRMA usage.
 The foundation tries to solve (reported) problems as soon as possible.
-The responsability for IRMA usage lies entirely with the user (the carrier or IRMA attributes), with the verifier of attributes, and with the issuer of attributes (if any), not being the foundation itself.
+The responsibility for IRMA usage lies entirely with the user (the carrier or IRMA attributes), with the verifier of attributes, and with the issuer of attributes (if any), not being the foundation itself.